alexanderaleskin/telegram_django_bot/README.rst

 Telegram Django Bot Bridge
 ============================

-This library provides a Python interface for creating Telegram Bots.
-It standardizes coding approach in the best practice of the web development.
-The library combines `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_. and provides extra powerful utilities based on these libraries.
+This library provides a Python high-level interface for creating Telegram Bots.
+It standardizes the coding in the best practice of the web development.
+The library is based on `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_. and provides viewset interface for managing data with.

-Normally, Python-Telegram-Bot gives next opportunities for bot creating:

-* Python Interface for communication with Telegram API;
-* Web-service to get updates from telegram;

-and Django:

-* Django ORM  (communication with Database);
-* Administration panel for management.

-Telegram Django Bot Bridge provides next special opportunities:

-* using Django Forms;
-* using Viewsets (typical action with model (create, update, list, delete));
-* using Django localization.
-* using function routing like urls routing in Django.

-And some extra useful staff:

-* using function routing like urls routing in Django;
-* creating tests;
-* creating general menu items with no-coding (through Django Admin Panel);
-* extra high-level Bot functions, such as wrapper for sending delayed (or scheduled) messages;
-* collecting stats from user actions in the bot;
-* creating user triggers;
-* commonly used utilities.
+If you start a new project, you could use `Telegram django bot template <https://github.com/alexanderaleskin/telergam_django_bot_template>`_ with preconfigured settings.

 Install
 ------------